 Homeowners policies provide coverage for your personal property (such as furniture, clothing, and household electronics) as a percentage of the amount of your dwelling coverage limits.
 For example, if your company insures your personal property at 40 percent of your dwelling coverage and your house is insured for $100,000, your items are insured for up to $40,000.
 You might be able to buy more coverage by paying a higher premium.

-Homeowners policies usually cap the coverage amounts for certain types of personal property, such as jewelry and furs.
-Tell your agent or company about any special items you have that you’d like to insure.
+Homeowners policies usually cap the coverage amounts for certain types of personal property, such as jewelry and art.
+Tell your agent or company about any special items you have that you'd like to insure.
 You may be able to buy additional coverage for these items for an extra premium.

 Typically a homeowners policy will pay only the actual cash value of damaged, stolen, or destroyed personal property.

 Inventory Your Property

 Many people learn after a fire or storm that they didn't have enough personal property coverage.
 Making a written inventory will help you decide how much insurance you need.
 It will also simplify claims.

 Your inventory should list each item, its purchase date, value, and serial number.
 Photograph or videotape each room, including closets, open drawers, storage buildings, and garage.
 Keep the inventory and receipts for major items in a fireproof place or another location.
 Use TDI's Home Inventory Checklist to create your inventory.

 - Renters insurance.
-A landlord’s insurance does not cover a renter’s personal property.
+A landlord's insurance doesn't cover a renter's personal property.
 Renters insurance covers your belongings, provides liability protection, and pays additional living expenses if a fire or other event stated in your policy forces you to move temporarily.